paul-adaimi/bleu-mer/account-deletion.md

 When you request account deletion, we will:
 1. **Delete the Following Data**:
    - Personal information associated with your account, including:
-     - Name, email, and phone number.
+     - Name, phone number and addresses.
      - Any preferences or settings tied to your account.
      - App activity logs and non-essential data.